PSBP-Library/psbp003/README.md

 evaluation, continuing with executing an outer computation by binding the result value yielded by executing an inner computation to a computation valued continuation function yields a computation that, when executing it, yields the result value of the outer computation.

+Expressions are language level defined artifacts.

+Computations are library level defined artifacts.

+Computation execution is partly defined by the implementations of the specified computation concepts.

 ### Partially implementating `Function`